ToxicHunt3r/CTF-Writeups/TryHackMe/Challenges/OhSINT/README.md

 # [OhSINT - Easy][1]
 What information can you possibly get with just one photo?

-After downloading the task files, we will find that it's a photo of WindowsXP.so we need obvserve the metadata in the photo using `exiftool`, to install it on Debain based distros run the following command:
+First we need to download the task files, we will find that it's a photo of WindowsXP.so we need obvserve the metadata in the photo using `exiftool`, to install it on Debain based distros run the following command:

 ```bash
 sudo apt install exiftool